Selected Correspondence Vineeto

 Thank you so much...

-From me, my words were not from the heart, they were simply without malice.
+VINEETO: As far as I am concerned, my words are not from the heart, they are simply without malice.
 Without malice and aggression one needs no love to cover it up.
-Love has been an attempt to soothe and restrict the instinctual malice and fear in human beings and has failed to stop the fighting both on global scale and in relationships.
+Love has been an attempt to soothe and restrict the instinctual passions of malice and fear in human beings and it has failed to stop the fighting both in relationships and on a global scale.

 As for the ‘ego bashing’ – I don’t see any point in it.
 I think it is simply a ‘spiritual’ disguise to be malicious to other people.
 Why else would one try and change other people instead of oneself?
 Seems such a waste of time...